 Testing is actually a search problem: we know defects exist in our code but we just have to spot them.
 Unfortunately, it often means nothing about how much of time you have invested in your Android or iOS app design, or even how pedant you have been when coding your masterpiece: human errors are unavoidable and bugs are there.

 As underlined before, testing should be started in the earliest phase possible in your mobile app development.
-From our experience, those app developers who start testing even before the full set of requirements have been defined and the development process has started, are likely to produce a better quality, robust app to marketplace.
+From our experience, those app developers who start testing even before the full set of requirements have been defined and the development process has started, are likely to produce a more robust app to the marketplace.

 As we know, object-oriented programming concepts are different from conventional programming and have become dominant with object-oriented programming languages.
 The fundamental entity is the class that provides an excellent structuring mechanism.
-It allows programmer to divide a system into well defined units which may then be implemented separately.
+It allows programmers to divide a system into well-defined units which may then be implemented separately.